cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 <i>Equation 19.</i>
 </center><br>

-The %BioGears %Respiratory Model calculates both V<sub>T</sub> and RR from the simulation data.
+The %Respiratory Model calculates both V<sub>T</sub> and RR from the simulation data.
 V<sup><b>.</b></sup><sub>E</sub> can thus be determined from the above equation by using the average values of V<sub>T</sub> and
 RR.
 For the standard patient in the model, under normal physiological conditions, the average values of V<sub>T</sub> and RR are 0.540 L and 16 breaths/min,